zaneddennis/CFB-Analytics/README.md

 # Zane's CFB Analytics Projects

 This repo contains several python notebooks and other files that I'm using in college football analytics projects.
+All numbers in this readme are accurate through 10/18/2018.
+Numbers in the files mentioned are accurate through whatever the file's Last Modified date is.

 ## Current Project: Adjusted Per-Drive Metrics
 For decades, the most common statistics used to judge the quality of individual offenses and defenses were yards/game and points/game.
 While these numbers are fairly adequate surrogate metrics in most cases, in today's world of radically differing paces of play, they often fall short of properly grading any given offensive or defensive performance.
 As the length of a football game is determined by a game clock rather than by a set number of chances, faster-paced and passing-based offenses benefit unfairly in per-game stats relative to slower-paced or running-based offenses.